Why Do Adults Become Bullies? A Close Look At Adult Bullying Behavior

 What are the characteristics of an adult bully?

-Adult bullies have often experienced abuse or bullying in their own childhood.
+Adult bullies may have experienced abuse or bullying in their own childhood.
 They may have low self-esteem, insecurity, a high need for attention, or narcissistic traits.
 In many cases, they try to project strength and hide deep insecurities by putting others down.

 What are the behaviors of a bully?